alexonufrak/INST377-Project/README.md

  - [User Manual](docs/user.md)

 ## Developer Manual
-We used the GET endpoint to fetch information from the api call.
+We used the GET endpoint to fetch information from the API call.
 We then used that endpoint to get the latitude, longitude, address and whether or not a place had a medical onsite or ambulance onsite.
 We also used another GET to retrieve the information that we can use to display the map.
 This was accomplished by using an API access token we got from mapbox.

 We had problems implementing a search bar and the rating system to our map and will work on how to implement that during our future development.